k3liang/cse15l-lab-reports/lab2.md

 }
 ```

-* On the other hand, if you were to input an empty array or and array with only the default values (only `0`), then no failure would be induced, such as the following JUnit test:
+* On the other hand, if you were to input an empty array or an array with only the default values (only `0`), then no failure would be induced, such as the following JUnit test:

 ```
 @Test